 Gigabit Ethernet yields the best speeds.
 Gigabit Ethernet switches cost a bit more than other, slower Ethernet switches.
-However, gigabit will give you the best value over the long run, so it’s not worth trying to save money with a slower switch speed.
+However, gigabit will give you the best bang for your buck over the long run, so it’s not worth trying to save money with a slower switch speed.

 Look for the lights.
 Inexpensive Ethernet switches may not have LED indicator lights on them.
 However, we’d suggest choosing a unit with LED lights, which let you know the ports are working properly.
 Some LEDs also indicate the speeds at which the ports are working.